Summary

 Plan trustee questionnaire and certification:

-This questionnaire is intended to describe the trustee's background, knowledge, experience, training, and general level of sophistication.
-The lender will use this to determine which investments to submit to the trustee(s).
-The trustee(s) will decide whether independent investment advice from their qualified professionals will be required.
+This questionnaire is intended to describe the trustee’s background, knowledge, experience, training, and general level of sophistication.
+The lender will use this information to determine which investments to submit to the trustee(s).
+The trustee(s) will then decide whether independent investment advice from their qualified professionals is required.

 Package: